-In the intricate world of medical coding, precision is paramount.
-The correct application of Current Procedural Terminology (CPT) codes is crucial for accurate billing and reimbursement.
+Confused about when to use CPT 99213 vs 99214?
+This complete guide breaks down the key differences, documentation requirements, and reimbursement rates with real-world examples.
+In the intricate world of medical coding, precision is crucial.
+The correct application of Current Procedural Terminology (CPT) codes is essential for accurate billing and reimbursement.

 Navigating the complexities of CPT codes requires a clear understanding of each code's definition and application.
 CPT codes 99213 and 99214 are frequently used in outpatient settings.
 They serve as a basis for billing evaluation and management services provided to established patients.
 These codes are critical for medical professionals who must select the appropriate code based on the level of service provided.